damies13/rfswarm/Doc/FAQ.md

 Also people don't repetitively use the values when they enter information into the system, so, again your performance script shouldn't either, make sure for any value you are entering into the application there is plenty of data variation, for example, if you are entering a person's name, then you'll want a data sheet with several thousand names to pick from, if you have a copy of your production system then this can be quite easy to get, with a simple sql query against you database.

-Finally you'll need some machines to run the test, how many will depend on your application, if your application is accessed through a web browser then you can run many users on one agent machine, if it requires a desktop application to access then you may only be able to run one user per agent machine, you'll also need a machine to run the rfswarm GUI/Server
+Finally you'll need some machines to run the test, how many will depend on your application, if your application is accessed through a web browser then you can run many users on one agent machine, if it requires a desktop application to access then you may only be able to run one user per agent machine, you'll also need a machine to run the rfswarm Manager

-To get started have at least 3 machines ready, run the GUI/Server (rfswarm.py) on your first machine (Machine A), just make sure the GUI loads and you can browse to your robot files.
+To get started have at least 3 machines ready, run the Manager (rfswarm.py) on your first machine (Machine A), just make sure the Manager loads and you can browse to your robot files.

 Next on machines B & C, first make sure that your test cases run on these machines by opening a command line and running robot with the -t switch for your test case (robot -h will explain what you need to do here) and, once you have confirmed that robot works properly on machines B & C then run the agent (rfswarm_agent.py) don't forget to point the agents to Machine A.

-Next on Machine A, in the rfswarm GUI, create a new scenario, just make it a really simple to start with, one test case, see this screen:
+Next on Machine A, in the rfswarm Manager, create a new scenario, just make it a really simple to start with, one test case, see this screen:
 ![Plan New](./Images/MacOS_Plan_New_v0.6.3.png)
 The button next to the script field will let you browse for and select your robot file, once you do this the test option list will be populated with the test cases in your robot file, select the one you used above. for the initial test, set the users to 2 and the rampup to 30 (seconds) and run to 120 (seconds / 2 minutes). then click the agents tab and check that machines B & C are showing up in the agents list, if they are, your are good to go, switch back to the plan tab and click play, once you do the ui will switch to the run tab, within 15-30 seconds the test case should start up with 1 user on each machine B and C, and soon you will start seeing results appear in the run tab.